InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

 ## Quick Start Guide

-This guide explains how to start mining on the holesky testnet using the intmax2 mining CLI.
+This guide explains how to start mining on the Intmax network using the intmax2 mining CLI.
+While the instructions below describe the process for the Holesky testnet, the same steps apply to the mainnet as well.

+Note: The tokens you receive through mining on the mainnet currently are disabled to be transferred to other addresses.

-**Support**: please join this with an anonymous account https://discord.gg/d7GMpRcx
+Support: please join this with an anonymous account https://discord.gg/d7GMpRcx

 ## Prerequisites